10yard/dkafe/dkwolf/readme.txt

     removed ROM loading messages

   emu/validity.cpp
-    increase check to 1000 roms before clones are validated.
+    Increase check to 1000 roms before clones are validated.
 This suppresses the warnings.

   emu/video.h
     Increase the max frameskip so we can more quickly skip the dk intro scene when user presses jump button.